itod/threadutils/README.md

 ####Check-out

-Any thread may attempt to *check-out* an object from the pool by calling `-takeItem:`.
+Any thread may attempt to *check out* an object from the pool by calling `-takeItem:`.
 This method will block the current thread until a resource item is available:

 ```objc
 id item = [pool takeItem]; // blocks until item is available